A Prototype Hybrid Mode Cavity for Heterodyne Axion Detection: Discussion

-This holds up to an order-one factor which depends on details such as the precise shape of the axion frequency spectrum, and assumes the frequency scan is performed uniformly in $\log(m_a)$.
-It also assumes that the readout waveguide is overcoupled by a factor of $T / \omega_1$, which optimizes the scan rate.
-For the dark matter, we take $\rho_{\mathrm{DM}} = 0.4 \, \GeV/\mathrm{cm}^3$ and $Q_a = 10^6$.
+This estimate of the SNR holds up to an order-one factor which depends on details such as the precise shape of the axion frequency spectrum, and assumes the frequency scan is performed uniformly in $\log(m_a)$.
+In the three lines of the second equality, we plug in standard parameters for dark matter at a representative mass and coupling, parameters which are already realized in our prototype cavity design, and parameters which would be reasonable in a future superconducting version of the cavity, as will be discussed in further detail below.
+Note that Eq.~\eqref{eq:optimal_SNR} implicitly assumes that the readout waveguide is optimally overcoupled by a factor of $T / \omega_1 \simeq 15$, which optimizes the scan rate.

-For the cavity, we take the prototype values $C_{\text{sig}} = 0.9$, $V = 0.12 \, \mathrm{m}^3$ and $\omega_1 = 2 \pi \, (2.85 \, \mathrm{GHz})$, and assume cooling to $T = 2 \, \mathrm{K}$.
-For these parameters, the overcoupling factor is $T / \omega_1 \sim 15$.
+For the cavity, we assume cooling to $T = 2 \, \mathrm{K}$, which is standard for a helium cryostat.
 In our prototype design, our simulations indicated that a tuning range of $10 \, \mathrm{MHz}$ is both mechanically feasible and preserves the cavity mode properties.
 Only about half this tuning range was realized in the prototype cavity, since we could only push the tuning membrane inward.
 We assume that the motorized tuning mechanism for the superconducting cavity can both push and pull, realizing the full potential tuning range.
 It is simplest to estimate the sensitivity at high frequencies, where leakage noise is automatically suppressed, so we suppose the mode frequency difference is scanned from $1 \, \mathrm{MHz}$ to $11 \, \mathrm{MHz}$.